 Dandelions protect the soil.

 And they do so just by growing: the roots hold the soil together to help prevent wind and water erosion.
-And since the plants grow so quickly, they spread to cover bare soil and act as a natural mulch by providing shade and conserving moisture.
+Since the plants grow so quickly, they spread widely to cover bare soil and act as a natural mulch by providing shade and conserving moisture.

 Dandelions aerate and condition distressed soil.